mikecao/flightphp.com/README.md

 2. Copy the contents of the `en` folder to your new folder.
 For example from `en` into `fr`.

 3. In each of the `.html` files, there is a `lang` setting at the top.
 Change the value to your language code.
-For example:

     ``` yaml
     layout: default
     lang: fr
     ```

-4. In the `_includes` folder, create a folder with your language code as the name.
+4. Create a new folder in the `_includes` folder with your language code.
-There should already be an existing `_includes/en` folder for English.
+There should be an existing `_includes/en` folder for English.

-5. Copy all the `.md` files from the `en` directory into your new `_includes` directory.
+5. Copy the contents of the `_includes/en` folder into your new folder.
+For example from `_includes/en` into `_includes/fr`.

-6. Translate all the `.md` files directly.
+6. Translate all the `.md` files.
+These files use the [GitHub Flavored Markdown](https://guides.github.com/features/mastering-markdown/) syntax.

 7. Run the website through Jekyll, `jekyll serve --watch`.